rust-lang/stdarch/crates/intrinsic-test/README.md

 OPTIONS:
-        --cppcompiler <CPPCOMPILER>    The C++ compiler to use for compiling the c++ code [default: clang++] --toolchain <TOOLCHAIN>        The rust toolchain to use for building the rust code [default: nightly]
+        --cppcompiler <CPPCOMPILER>    The C++ compiler to use for compiling the c++ code [default: clang++] --runner <RUNNER>              Run the C programs under emulation with this command --toolchain <TOOLCHAIN>        The rust toolchain to use for building the rust code

 ARGS:
     <INPUT>    The input file containing the intrinsics